amperity/amperity-docs/shared/terms.rst

 .. term-postal-start

-The zip code or postal code that is associated with the location of an individual customer record.
+The zip code or postal code that is associated with the location of a customer.

 .. term-postal-end